AlphaSheep/ACA-Weekly-Comp/README.md

 # ACA-Weekly-Comp

-A web front end for the weekly competition run through the African Cubing Competion
+This is intended to one day become a replacement for the weekly competition that was at one stage run through the African Cubing Association's facebook page.